ypwalter/gaia-ui-tests/README.md

 ```
 `"imei": "" (string)` The 12 digit IMEI code of the test phone.
 `"remote_phone_number": "" (string)` A phone number that your device can call during the tests (try not to be a nuisance!).
 Prefix the number with '+' and your international dialing code.
-`"wifi":{}{ (dict)` This is the settings of your WiFi connection.
+`"wifi":{}{ (dict)` This are the settings of your WiFi connection.
 Currently this supports WPA/WEP/etc. You can add WiFi networks by doing the following (remember to replace "KeyManagement" and "wep" with the value your network supports) :

 ```
 "wifi": {